python/cpython/Doc/library/urllib.request.rst

    :mimetype:`application/x-www-form-urlencoded` format; see the :func:`urllib.parse.urlencode` function.

-   :func:`urlretrieve` will raise :exc:`ContentTooShortError` when it detects that the amount of data available  was less than the expected amount (which is the size reported by a  *Content-Length* header).
+   :func:`urlretrieve` will raise :exc:`~urllib.error.ContentTooShortError` when it detects that the amount of data available  was less than the expected amount (which is the size reported by a  *Content-Length* header).
 This can occur, for example, when the  download is interrupted.